-What is a Surcharge?
+What is a surcharge?

-Why am I being charged a Surcharge?
+Why am I being surcharged?

-What are the penalties if I do not pay the Surcharge?
+What are the penalties if I do not pay the surcharge?

-How will I be notified of a Surcharge due?
+How will I be notified of a surcharge due?

-The notice provides information on the violation event(s) that are surcharged and also warns that driving privileges may be suspended for failing to pay.
-If your license privilege has been suspended, the billing notice provides a "restoration amount due."
-This is the minimum surcharge amount that can be paid to restore your license privilege.
-After paying the restoration amount and $100 license restoration fee, your license can be restored.
+The notice provides information on the violation event(s) that are being surcharged and also warns that driving privileges may be suspended for failing to pay.
+If your license has been suspended, the billing notice also provides a "restoration amount due."
+This is the minimum surcharge amount that must be paid in order to restore your license privileges.
+After paying at least the “restoration amount due” and the MVC's $100 license restoration fee, your license can be restored.

 No. First, the court processes the ticket.
 If you are convicted, your license information and the ticket (violation) is sent to the MVC.
 The system then enters the violation on your driver record.
 This is called the "posting date."
 The posting date is used to determine when a surcharge is assessed, not the date the ticket was issued or when the court processes a conviction.

 Point surcharges can be confusing.
-Here is an example: A driver receives a four point violation in year one.
+Here is an example: A driver receives a four-point violation in year one.
 There is no surcharge.
-In year two, the driver receives a two point violation.
+In year two, the driver receives a two-point violation.
 The total is six points and the driver is surcharged $150.
-In year three, the four point violation is only two years old and the two point violation is only one year old.
+In year three, the four -point violation is only two years old and the two-point violation is only one year old.
 There are still six total points on the record and another $150 surcharge is assessed.
-In year four, the four point violation is over three years old and is no longer counted.
+In year four, the four-point violation is over three years old and is no longer counted.
 The total surchargeable points is two and the driver is not assessed a surcharge.
 If the driver received four additional points in year four, they would again be surcharged $150.

 I was suspended for not paying surcharges and received another bill that has a restoration amount.
 What is the surcharge restoration amount?

 The surcharge restoration amount and license restoration fee must be paid to satisfy your suspension.
 The surcharge restoration amount is 5% of the total surcharge balance due when you were suspended.
-For example, if the balance due at the time of suspension was $1,000, the restoration amount is $50 plus the $100 license restoration fee ($150 total).
+For example, if the balance due at the time of suspension was $1,000, the restoration amount is $50 plus the $100 MVC license restoration fee ($150 total).

-No. The three point credit for safe driving and the two point reduction for attending a defensive driving class do not reduce a surcharge point total.
+No. The three-point credit for safe driving and the two-point reduction for attending a defensive driving class do not reduce a surcharge point total.

 If you are requesting a standard driver abstract for employment or other purposes, the suspension and all other violations over the preceding five years are reported.
 Your driver record does not include surcharge billing and payment information.

-How can I pay my Surcharge?
+How can I pay my surcharge?

-There are several ways of paying your Surcharge:
+There are several ways of paying your surcharge:

 Can I combine my surcharge and restoration fee payments?